pandas-dev/pandas/doc/source/enhancingperf.rst

 optimising in Python first.

 This tutorial walks through a "typical" process of cythonizing a slow computation.
-We use an `example from the cython documentation <http://docs.cython.org/src/quickstart/cythonize.html>`__ but in the context of pandas.
+We use an `example from the Cython documentation <http://docs.cython.org/src/quickstart/cythonize.html>`__ but in the context of pandas.
 Our final cythonized solution is around 100 times faster than the pure Python solution.